-Focal fatty sparing of the liver is a localised absence of fatty change in a liver otherwise, affects with fatty change (diffuse hepatic steatosis).
-Recognition of this finding is useful to prevent falsely thinking the region is a mass.
+Focal fatty sparing of the liver is the localized absence of increased intracellular hepatic fat, in a liver otherwise fatty in appearance i.e. diffuse hepatic steatosis.
+Recognition of this finding is important to prevent the erroneous belief that the region of sparing is itself a mass.

-Similar to its inverse, focal fatty infiltration, regions of focal fatty sparing are thought to have different perfusion characteristics than the rest of the liver.
-The cause of this is incompletely understood but is thought to result again from alterations in perfusion, either due to compression or invasions of portal venules by the tumour 3.
+Similar to its inverse pathological counterpart, focal fatty change, regions of focal fatty sparing are thought to have altered perfusion compared to the rest of the liver (also, known as liver third inflow).
+The cause of this is incompletely understood.
+In the context of metastases, this may be due to compression/invasion of portal venules by tumor 3.

 Focal fatty sparing typically has a geographic appearance and occurs in characteristic locations 1,3:

-- adjacent to the porta hepatis (segment IV)
+- adjacent to the porta hepatis (segment 4)

 - gallbladder fossa